 Students may either bring their lunch or purchase a cafeteria lunch.
-Milk, water, and juice can be purchased.
+Milk can be purchased.
 No peanut products in lunches, please.

 The procedures listed below will be followed when a parent requests that a student be permitted to take medication at school.

 For the health and safety of your child at school, it is requested that:

 Our primary purpose is to assure that all students realize their full potential.
 To maintain this purpose, it is vital that the school and homework together to face the challenges and celebrate the victories that occur throughout your child's schooling.
 Parents are expected to take responsibility for:

 Items NOT Brought to School

 Telephone and Cell Phones/SmartWatches:

 Students will be allowed to use the phone in the office or classroom for emergency calls only.
 All after school or social arrangements should be made prior to the school day.
 Any cell phone or smartwatch that is in the possession of a student must be turned off throughout the instructional day.
 Cell phones smartwatches that are left on and become disruptive to the educational environment or cell phones smartwatch that are used as distracters from learning will be taken from the student until a parent can pick it up.